johndaudelin/template-react-website/README.md

-# Highlander Challenge Portal
+# Template React Website

-A web portal for the NJIT Highlander Challenge campaign built in React.
+A template for quickly and easily bootstrapping a React website.

 ## Setup and Running